 DOE uses a spreadsheet model to calculate the energy savings and the national consumer costs and savings from each TSL.
 Chapter 10 and appendix 10A of the final rule TSD explain the model and how to use it.
-The model and documentation are available on DOE's website.
-150 Interested parties can review DOE's analyses by changing various input quantities within the spreadsheet.
+The model and documentation are available on DOE's website.150 Interested parties can review DOE's analyses by changing various input quantities within the spreadsheet.
 The NIA spreadsheet model uses typical values (as opposed to probability distributions) as inputs.
+Unlike the LCC analysis, the NIA does not use distributions for inputs or outputs, but relies on inputs based on national average equipment costs and energy costs.
+DOE used the NIA spreadsheet to perform calculations of NES and NPV using the annual energy consumption, maintenance and repair costs, and total installed cost data from the LCC analysis.
+The NIA also uses energy prices and building stock and additions consistent with the projections from the AEO2023.
+NIA results are presented in chapter 10 of the final rule TSD.

-$^{^{149}\,\}mathrm{The}$ NIA accounts for impacts in the 50 states and U.S. territories.
+$^{^{149}\,\}rm The$ NIA accounts for impacts in the 50 states and U.S. territories.